Key Stage 4 and IGCSE

 The Key Stage 4 programme provides students with opportunities to engage with increasingly complex and challenging issues which are relevant to their daily lives.
 Students are encouraged to apply their knowledge and use their creativity.
 It is important that education doesn't just focus on the academic in isolation but also embraces the social, physical, emotional, cognitive, and ethical dimensions of the individual.

-In Key Stage 4 students choose a smaller range of IGCSE (International General Certificate of Secondary Education) and GCSE subjects and have specialist teachers for the courses they select to study.
+In Key Stage 4 students study a focused range of IGCSE (International General Certificate of Secondary Education) subjects, with the exception of Art which is assessed via GCSE, and have specialist teachers for each course they select.

-Prior to making the important I/GCSE choices, students in Year 9 receive advice and assistance from teachers about the subjects on offer.
+Prior to making their subject choices, students in Year 9 receive advice and assistance from teachers about the subjects on offer.
 Students have the chance to play a positive, pro-active role in making decisions that could influence their future opportunities in life.

 • Physical Education

-• PSHE - a planned programme of learning through which students acquire the knowledge, understanding and skills they need to manage their lives.
+• PSHE — a planned programme of learning through which students acquire the knowledge, understanding and skills they need to manage their lives now and in the future.

-Towards the end of their time in Key Stage 4 students are offered a structured transition towards the Sixth Form.
-The vast majority of our students stay on to study the IB Diploma programme at the school.
+Towards the end of their time in Key Stage 4, students are offered a structured transition towards the Sixth Form.
+The vast majority of our students stay on to study the IB Diploma Programme at the school, and subject choices at IGCSE are made with this progression in mind.

 IB Results British School